OfficeDev/Project-Add-in-REST-BasicDataOperations/README.md

-# Basic CRUD operations in SharePoint Add-ins using the REST/OData APIs #
+# Basic CRUD operations in Project Add-ins using the REST APIs #

 ## Summary
 Use the Project REST endpoints to perform create, read, update, and delete operations onprojects from a Project Add-in.